cropgeeks/gridscore-next-client/docs/trial-setup.md

 In addition to the dimensionality, you can choose in which order rows and columns are numbered.
 By default, GridScore will number them from the top-left corner, starting at row 1, column 1.
 You can switch both the row and column order separately to change this behavior to better suit your needs.
 If, for example, you are counting rows and columns from the bottom-left corner, reverse the row order to go from bottom to top, but keep the column order the same.
 This used to be a global setting in the old GridScore, but we realized that everyone working on the same trial will be using the same ordering while they may use different orderings for individual trials.

+To give you even more customization options, the actual labels for rows and columns can also be adjusted.
+You can drag and drop the labels around after clicking on `Show labels` and you can change the label text by enabling `Edit labels`.
+This gives you the maximum amount of flexibility.
+A possible use case are guard rows that are technically numbered, but you may not want to include these in your trial setup.
+For example, if you have 8 columns and a guard column in the middle, then you can set the number of columns to 8 which will give you default labels `1`, `2`, `3`, `4`, `5`, `6`, `7`, `8`.
+You can then adjust this by changing the text of `5`, `6`, `7`, `8` to `6`, `7`, `8`, `9`.
+In the end you have column labels `1`-`4` and `6`-`9`.

 > NOTE: If you're importing a trial design from FielDHub, please make sure to select 'bottom to top' for the row order.

 ### Germplasm grid